Yiddish Theatre District

 The Yiddish Theatre District, also called the Jewish Rialto and the Yiddish Realto, was the center of New York City's Yiddish theatre scene in the early 20th century.
 It was located primarily on Second Avenue, though it extended to Avenue B, between Houston Street and East 14th Street in the East Village in Manhattan.
 The District hosted performances in Yiddish of Jewish, Shakespearean, classic, and original plays, comedies, operettas, and dramas, as well as vaudeville, burlesque, and musical shows.

 By World War I, the Yiddish Theatre District was cited by journalists Lincoln Steffens, Norman Hapgood, and others as the best in the city.
 It was the leading Yiddish theater district in the world.
 The District's theaters hosted as many as 20 to 30 shows a night.

 After World War II, however, Yiddish theater became less popular.
-By the mid-1950s few theaters were still extant in the District.
+By the mid-1950s, few theaters were still extant in the District.

 History

-The United States' first Yiddish theater production was hosted in 1882 at the New York Turn Verein, a gymnastic club at 66 East 4th Street in the Little Germany neighborhood of Manhattan (now considered part of the East Village).
-While most of the early Yiddish theaters were located in the Lower East Side south of Houston Street, several theater producers were considering moving north into the East Village along Second Avenue by the first decades of the 20th century.
+The United States' first Yiddish theater production was hosted in 1882 at the New York Turn Verein, a gymnastic club at 66 East 4th Street in the Little Germany neighborhood of Manhattan.
+While most of the early Yiddish theaters were located on the Lower East Side south of Houston Street, several theater producers were considering moving north along Second Avenue by the first decades of the 20th century.

 In 1903, New York's first Yiddish theater was built, the Grand Theatre.
 In addition to translated versions of classic plays, it featured vaudeville acts, musicals, and other entertainment.
 Second Avenue gained more prominence as a Yiddish theater destination in the 1910s with the opening of two theatres: the Second Avenue Theatre, which opened in 1911 at 35–37 Second Avenue, and the National Theater, which opened in 1912 at 111–117 East Houston Street.

 In addition to Yiddish theaters, the District had related music stores, photography studios, flower shops, restaurants, and cafes (including Cafe Royal, on East 12th Street and Second Avenue).
 Metro Music, on Second Avenue in the District, published most of the Yiddish and Hebrew sheet music for the American market until they went out of business in the 1970s.
 The building at 31 East 7th Street in the District is owned by the Hebrew Actors Union, the first theatrical union in the US.